How do zoos and discussion skills find their way into the same episode of Ramping Up your English? Read on to find out.

 We featured a video about zoos.
 Click here to watch the video on You Tube.

 Here’s the video Dash through the Dallas Zoo with footage from Cousin Luke.
-Click here.
+Click here to see the video without ads.

 Listening Skills/Vocabulary: By watching video clips, English Learners will identify the main functions of zoos.
 While listening to a discussion about zoos, English learners will list the positive functions of zoos and the limitations on those functions.
 Recognize an opinion and identify the facts that support an opinion.